home

 The PA1 audio output triode is capable of 1.8 Watts at a distortion of 10%.
 The electrode structure is inclined within the balloon envelope.
+What appears to be the anode is in fact the anode on the left and the control grid support on the right.
+We have a later version P.A.1 in the classic or shouldered envelope and the construction can be seen clearly.

-STC were able to make enough for their own needs (the 4033A was used in telephone repeaters) but the British Government had to blacklist them (ie. banned them from being designed into military or essential civilian equipment) because of nervousness about obtaining further supplies in the quantities that might be needed in a war situation.
+STC were able to make enough for their own needs (the 4033A was used in telephone repeaters) but the British Government had to blacklist them (i.e. banned them from being designed into military or essential civilian equipment) because of nervousness about obtaining further supplies in the quantities that might be needed in a war situation.

 Type PA1 is now a rare valve.